magma/magma-website/src/pages/community/index.md

   - Join [magma-announce](https://groups.google.com/forum/#!forum/magma-announce) for announcements
 - Slack:
   - Click here and add your email address for self-signup to the [magma](https://join.slack.com/t/magmacore/shared_invite/zt-g76zkofr-g6~jYiS3KRzC9qhAISUC2A) Slack channel.
 - Magma community documentation and processes:
   - [Magma Community on Github](https://github.com/magma/community)

 ### Weekly Meetings

 - Magma Engineering Weekly
-  - Wednesdays at 9:00am PDT
+  - Thusdays at 8:30am Pacific Time
   - Meeting for status across all software components

 - Worksteam 3: CI/CD
-  - Thursdays at 9:30am PDT
+  - Thursdays at 9:30am Pacific Time
   - Engineering meeting for CI/CD/testing

 If you are interested in joining any of the open Magma meetings, please contact Kendall Waters Perez at [kendall@openstack.org](mailto:kendall@openstack.org).